So have you heard of Periscope yet? If you haven’t, run and get the app and then continue on to read my 20+ Tips & Tricks for using Periscope!

 16. Close broadcast by thanking viewers, reminding them where they can find you, and inviting them to another broadcast.

 17. Stop broadcast by swiping top of screen down and then pressing the Stop Broadcast button.

 18. You can save your video to your phone.
 Or you can use the settings to auto-save all broadcasts to your camera roll.

 19. Video will be saved for 24 hours for followers to view at their own convenience, although they will not be able to comment.
 But they can still add ‘hearts’ to your broadcast!

-20. After broadcast is finished, promote the replay to followers on all social media channels.
+20. After broadcast is finished, promote the replays to followers on all social media channels.

 Other Helpful Info & Tips